 All in all, the museum is rather small, but it’s an interactive and educational addition to the cheese factory.

-Once you work your way through the museum, you’ll reach the fromagerie.
+After you’ve worked your way through the small museum, you’ll reach the fromagerie, or cheese factory.

 Though Cherry the Cow only allows you to view the production room from the viewing platform above, you can watch a comprehensive video about the process unfolding below.